 Arnold Schoenberg (30) begins a course “for professionals and serious amateurs” in harmony and counterpoint in Vienna, along with Alexander von Zemlinsky (analysis and instrumentation) and Dr. Elsa Bienenfeld (music history).
 One of his students is Alban Berg (19), who was brought to the attention of Schoenberg by the young man’s brother and sister.
 Upon seeing Berg’s compositions, Schoenberg invites him to the course free of charge.

 Appalachia: Variations on an Old Slave Song for solo voice, chorus, and orchestra by Frederick Delius (42) to anonymous words, is performed for the first time, in the Elberfeld Stadthalle.
+Reviews are generally positive.

 King Georg of Saxony dies in Pillnitz and is succeeded by his son Friedrich August III.